-The best barefoot running shoes 2024: feel the ground beneath your feet
+The best barefoot running shoes 2025: feel connected to the trails and strengthen your stride

 This is our quick list, a brief overview of the best barefoot running shoes available.
 To delve deeper into the specifics of each shoe, see our more detailed reviews further down the page in this guide.